mmower/ergo/README.md

 First I am learning about writing parsers with parser combinators and implementing my own seemed like a good way to learn more.
 I was especially motivated by Saša Jurić's talk where he [builds up parser combinators from the ground up](https://www.youtube.com/watch?v=xNzoerDljjo).
 Ergo owes quite a lot to his style.

-Second the code of both NimbleParsec and ExSpirit is, given my relatively limited experience of Elixir, a little hard to digest.
-I wanted to handle errors better than I'd seen in any of the examples (which seemed to ignore this issue) and finding the code hard to understand made it difficult to do that.
-Ergo is built with better error handling in mind.
+Second the code of both ExSpirit & NimbleParsec is, given my relatively limited experience of Elixir, a little hard to digest.
+I wanted to handle errors better than I'd seen in any of their examples (which seemed to ignore this issue) and finding the code hard to understand made it difficult to do that.

-There are a couple of other notable differences between Ergo and NP/ExS:
+So there are some notable differences between Ergo and NP/ExS that perhaps justify its existence:

-Firstly, Ergo is implemented in terms of functions only, while those libraries make significant use of macros.
-My understanding is not sophisticated enough to understand what the macros are buying the user.
+Firstly, and perhaps most difficult to notice, is that Ergo is implemented in terms of functions only, while ExS/NP both make significant use of macros.
+My understanding is not sophisticated enough to understand quite what the macros are buying the user but I was able to do without them.
+But I find the Ergo code relatively easy to read after writing it.

+Second Ergo is built with error handling as a priority.
+I've had challenges building parsers and want something that helps figure out why a parser isn't working.
+So an Ergo parser is not a bare anoymous function but a `Parser` struct that also contains descriptive information and most parsers can take a `debug:` and `label:` parameter to print out useful debugging information as the parser is running.
+Creating a parser with `debug: true` should emit enough diagnostic information to determine why a parser isn't working as expected.

-Secondlly, NP & ExS make heavy use of the Elixir `|>` operator to combine parsers together, for example:
+Lastly, ExS/NP make heavy use of the Elixir `|>` operator to combine parsers together, for example:

         act =
             string("Act")